Notable Queer Climbers

 Prominent LGBTQ+ climbers from across climbing history.

-This list highlights climbers who are openly LGBTQ+ and have made notable contributions to climbing through their achievements, visibility, advocacy, or cultural impact.
+This list celebrates LGBTQ+ climbers who have helped shape the sport through their climbing, visibility, advocacy, or wider cultural impact.

 Entries are listed in no particular order.
 They focus on each climber’s identity, coming out journey, representation, or influence within the climbing community, while their main profile can cover broader climbing achievements.